christoskokas/mini_project_kokas/src/vio_slam/README.md

 ### Without ROS

-If the installation was completed without ROS to launch images need to be provided as presented below ( the bullets are folders ):
+If the installation was completed without ROS, images need to be provided as presented below ( the bullets are folders ):

 - mc_vslam
   - images